DND-IT/tamedia-tools/tools/aws-cli/README.md

-# AWS CLI Integration Tools
+# AWS CLI Helper Tools

 Collection of scripts that enhance the AWS CLI experience with interactive selections and common workflow automation.